nerves-networking/vintage_net_mobile/README.md

 ### Linux kernel

-Enable PPP and drivers for your LTE modem:
+Enable PPP and drivers for your modem:

 ```text
 CONFIG_PPP=m